CONMED (NYSE:CNMD) Releases FY 2022 Earnings Guidance

-CONMED (NYSE:CNMD – Get Rating) updated its FY 2022 earnings guidance on Monday.
+CONMED (NYSE:CNMD – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.50-$3.65 for the period, compared to the consensus earnings per share estimate of $3.69.
 The company issued revenue guidance of $1.10 billion-$1.15 billion, compared to the consensus revenue estimate of $1.09 billion.

-A number of equities analysts have recently commented on the company.
-Bank of America initiated coverage on CONMED in a report on Wednesday, March 2nd.
-They issued a neutral rating for the company.
-Needham & Company LLC dropped their price objective on CONMED from $158.00 to $150.00 and set a buy rating for the company in a report on Friday, January 21st.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of Hold and an average target price of $157.50.
+Several research analysts recently commented on CNMD shares.
+Bank of America began coverage on shares of CONMED in a research note on Wednesday, March 2nd.
+They set a neutral rating for the company.
+Needham & Company LLC lowered their price target on shares of CONMED from $158.00 to $150.00 and set a buy rating on the stock in a report on Friday, January 21st.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat.com, CONMED presently has a consensus rating of Hold and a consensus target price of $157.50.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, April 5th.
-Investors of record on Tuesday, March 15th were given a dividend of $0.20 per share.
-This represents a $0.80 annualized dividend and a yield of 0.73%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, April 5th.
+Shareholders of record on Tuesday, March 15th were given a $0.20 dividend.
+This represents a $0.80 annualized dividend and a yield of 0.68%.
 The ex-dividend date of this dividend was Monday, March 14th.
-CONMED’s dividend payout ratio is currently 41.24%.
+CONMED’s dividend payout ratio (DPR) is presently 41.24%.

-In other CONMED news, CEO Curt R. Hartman sold 2,500 shares of the business’s stock in a transaction dated Tuesday, March 15th.
-The stock was sold at an average price of $138.43, for a total transaction of $346,075.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Daniel S. Jonas sold 8,843 shares of the business’s stock in a transaction dated Friday, February 25th.
+In related news, EVP Daniel S. Jonas sold 8,843 shares of the stock in a transaction dated Friday, February 25th.
 The shares were sold at an average price of $149.55, for a total value of $1,322,470.65.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Curt R. Hartman sold 2,500 shares of the business’s stock in a transaction that occurred on Tuesday, March 15th.
+The stock was sold at an average price of $138.43, for a total value of $346,075.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 19,057 shares of company stock worth $2,781,522 over the last ninety days.
-1.10% of the stock is currently owned by corporate insiders.
+Insiders sold 19,057 shares of company stock valued at $2,781,522 in the last ninety days.
+1.10% of the stock is owned by corporate insiders.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Goldman Sachs Group Inc. boosted its stake in shares of CONMED by 14.2% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 610,421 shares of the company’s stock worth $86,534,000 after buying an additional 75,933 shares during the last quarter.
-Legal & General Group Plc boosted its position in CONMED by 0.3% during the fourth quarter.
-Legal & General Group Plc now owns 98,194 shares of the company’s stock worth $13,920,000 after purchasing an additional 259 shares in the last quarter.
-Parametric Portfolio Associates LLC boosted its position in CONMED by 2.6% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 97,091 shares of the company’s stock worth $13,764,000 after purchasing an additional 2,491 shares in the last quarter.
-California State Teachers Retirement System boosted its position in CONMED by 2.6% during the fourth quarter.
-California State Teachers Retirement System now owns 40,487 shares of the company’s stock worth $5,739,000 after purchasing an additional 1,039 shares in the last quarter.
-Finally, Thrivent Financial for Lutherans boosted its position in CONMED by 1.0% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 23,802 shares of the company’s stock worth $3,374,000 after purchasing an additional 229 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of CNMD.
+AlphaCrest Capital Management LLC acquired a new position in shares of CONMED in the 1st quarter valued at about $343,000.
+LPL Financial LLC increased its stake in CONMED by 21.4% in the 3rd quarter.
+LPL Financial LLC now owns 3,000 shares of the company’s stock valued at $392,000 after buying an additional 529 shares during the period.
+Raymond James Financial Services Advisors Inc. lifted its position in CONMED by 3.9% in the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 3,108 shares of the company’s stock worth $462,000 after buying an additional 118 shares in the last quarter.
+MML Investors Services LLC boosted its stake in shares of CONMED by 5.3% during the 4th quarter.
+MML Investors Services LLC now owns 3,108 shares of the company’s stock valued at $441,000 after buying an additional 157 shares during the period.
+Finally, Engineers Gate Manager LP purchased a new position in shares of CONMED during the 1st quarter valued at $814,000.

 CONMED Company Profile (Get Rating)